Tillered Docs

 config use-cluster

-Set the current cluster context.
+Set the current cluster context by ID or name.

 arctic config use-cluster <cluster-id-or-name>